 The average length of a shower in the U.S. is about 8.2 minutes.
 This is a tough one for a lot of people which is exactly why I listed it first.
 If you’re like me, you LOVE long hot showers with the steam filling the bathroom as it opens your pores.
 It’s your time to relax and enjoy simply being clean.
 There’s nothing like that warm, toasty water striking your skin the moment you step into the shower.

 The good news is that you don’t have to give up your steamy showers completely.
-Instead of 30 minute showers, try cutting back to 15 or 10 minutes instead.
+Instead of 30 minute showers, try cutting back to 10 minutes instead.
 You’ll save lots of water and inevitably save money on your water bill.
 Set a timer in the bathroom if you need to.
 You’ll be surprised at how fast the time flies!

 2. Start Composting